 - Find someone to help you at the airport, train station, or bus station.

-- Pack items the person enjoys looking at or holding for comfort.
+- Pack items the person enjoys looking at or

 - Travel with another family member or friend.

 - Take an extra set of clothing in a carry-on bag.